TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 - its `InitialScanState` differs from the final `ScanState` of the previous line
   - it means that previous line has been rescanned and the resulting `ScanState` is different from the one computed during previous compilation cycle.
 The line must be rescanned again according to the updated ScanState

+This step produces scanner diagnostics stored in `_ScannerDiagnostics` field in `TokensLines` class.

 ## Step 3 Tokens Preprocessing

 |Class|Method|Input|Output|